denten-courses/metaphor-media/README.md

-- "Why 'Dark Thoughts' Aren’t Really Dark: A Novel Algorithm for Metaphor Identification" in *Computational Intelligence, Cognitive Algorithms, Mind, and Brain (CCMB)* by Dan Assaf, Yair Neuman, Yohai Cohen, Shlomo Arg- amon, Newton Howard, Mark Last, Ophir Frieder, and Moshe Koppel.
-2013.
+- "Why 'Dark Thoughts' Aren’t Really Dark: A Novel Algorithm for Metaphor Identification" in *Computational Intelligence, Cognitive Algorithms, Mind, and Brain (CCMB)* by Dan Assaf, Yair Neuman, Yohai Cohen, Shlomo Argamon, Newton Howard, Mark Last, Ophir Frieder, and Moshe Koppel.
 - "Metaphor as a Medium for Emotion: An Empirical Study" by Saif M. Mohammad, Ekaterina Shutova, and Peter D. Turney.